LyleLee/GoodCommand/source/command/kvm.rst

     virsh start vm1

-问题: virsh exit xml 和dump处的xml不一样
+问题: failed to communicate with bridge
 ----------------------------------------